mingisme/balanced-slots/README.md

 So from the external view, when I want to put some key into slots, I should always find the best slot.
 This is the data structure - balanced-slots for this project.

+One more thing, if slots are expanded, before return the best slot, expand this data structure.